yoyonel/ModernGL/README.md

 ## Is my old PC supported?

 OpenGL 3.3 came out in February 2010.
-With **up to date drivers** you will be able to use the most of the ModernGL functions, even on integrated graphics cards. _(No compute shaders won't work)_
+With **up to date drivers** you will be able to use the most of the ModernGL functions, even on integrated graphics cards. _(No, Compute Shaders won't work)_

 ## How can I install ModernGL?